getyoti/yoti-wordpress/yoti/readme.txt

 3) Search for Yoti and install and activate the plug in.

-To set things up, navigate on WordPress to `Settings > Yoti Connect`.
+To set things up, navigate on WordPress to `Settings > Yoti`.

  Here you will be asked to add the following information from your dashboard: